bugsounet/EXT-Welcome/README.md

-# EXT-Welcome - Extented for `MMM-GoogleAssistant` v5.x
+# EXT-Welcome - Extented for `MMM-GoogleAssistant`

-EXT-Welcome is a module for the [MagicMirror](https://github.com/MichMich/MagicMirror) project by [Michael Teeuw](https://github.com/MichMich).
-This module is an plugin for [MMM-GoogleAssistant](https://wiki.bugsounet.fr/MMM-GoogleAssistant) v5.x
+This module is a plugin for [MMM-GoogleAssistant](https://wiki.bugsounet.fr/MMM-GoogleAssistant)

 It allows to have a welcome on start of `MagicMirror` with `MMM-GoogleAssistant`